Organizational culture: Critical views

 Criticism of "organizational culture" began in the early 1980s.
-Most criticism comes from writers in critical management studies who for example express skepticism about functionalist and unitarist views.
-They stress the ways in which these assumptions can stifle dissent and reproduce propaganda and ideology.
+Most criticism comes from writers in critical management studies who, for example, express skepticism about functionalist and unitarist views.
+They stress how these assumptions can stifle dissent and reproduce propaganda and ideology.
 They suggest that organizations do not embody a single culture (diversity), and cultural engineering may not reflect the interests of all stakeholders.

 Parker suggested that many of the assumptions surrounding organizational culture are not new.
 They reflect a long-standing tension between cultural and structural (or informal and formal) versions of organizations.
-Further, it is reasonable to suggest that complex organizations might have many cultures, and that such sub-cultures might overlap and contradict each other.
+Further, it is reasonable to suggest that complex organizations might have many cultures, and that such subcultures might overlap and contradict each other.
 The neat typologies of cultural forms found in textbooks rarely acknowledge such complexities, or the various economic contradictions that exist in capitalist organizations.

 Smircich criticized theories that attempt to categorize or 'pigeonhole' organizational culture.
 She applied the metaphor of a plant root to represent culture, saying that it drives organizations rather than vice versa.
 Organizations are the product of their organizational culture, which shapes behavior and interaction.
 While Schein's underlying assumptions are that beliefs, perceptions, thoughts, and feelings are taken for granted and can be observed and considered the ultimate source of values and action.
 However, such assumptions undermine attempts to categorize and define organizational culture.